onibrow/arg-batt/README.md

 * External power - through maybe a barrel jack to provide external power to the entire board, so that the photon's uUSB isn't stressed
 * Push buttons for Photon configuration - allows external user to set up and start different testing procedures
 * Accurate ammeter for measuring current.
+* Instead of having a soldered on resistor, can use [SIP Sockets](https://www.digikey.com/product-detail/en/mill-max-manufacturing-corp/346-43-102-41-013000/ED6464-02-ND/1212288) to make impermanent connections with precision through hole resistors.
+This way, they can be swapped in and out for future proofing.